Lithos-hub/iMovies/README.md

 Version 1.4

 * New features in Trending section.
-* Code optimized in Ranking section.
+* Optimized code in Ranking section.
 * New responsive features in Ranking section and some aesthetic changes.

 ## Project setup